meg-gutshall/vc-rust-learning-cohort/README.md

 ## Learning Resources

 Look in the [Primary](./learning-resources/primary/README.md) directory for materials needed to complete this curriculum.
 The [Supplementary](./learning-resources/supplementary/README.md) directory contains learning materials that will help you complete the curriculum, but are optional.
 The [Additional](./learning-resources/additional/README.md) directory houses a general collection of Rust learning resources.

+## Suggested Schedule

+We have created two suggested schedules to follow, depending on the amount of time you have to commit to learning Rust every week.
+These schedules will likely be adjusted as we progress through the curriculum and discover how long certain tasks take to complete in real time.
+Our scheduled tracks are as follows:

+- **[Tortoise Track](./schedules/tortoise_track.md)** 🐢 ➞ Plan to commit 1-2 hours per week
+- **[Hare Track](./schedules/hare_track.md)** 🐇 ➞ Plan to commit 2-4 hours per week

 ## Contributing